Trump's Fox News Meltdown Over 'People In Dark Shadows' Lights Up Twitter

 experienced silent

-4 Groucho one month ago
+4 Groucho 7 months ago

 Yet another comment to flag.